amharic-ir-resources/Amharic-dense-retrival-models/README.md

 ## 📌Amharic Dense Retrieval Models
 This repository provides **four Amharic-specific retrieval models**, optimized for **Amharic passage retrieval**.
 These models outperform multilingual baselines, offering strong benchmarks for **dense retrieval** in low-resource language Amharic.

+🚧 **Under Development** 🚧
+> This repository is a work in progress.
+We are adding features, improving documentation, and refining the code.
+Expect frequent updates! :)

 ## 👐 Features
 -  **Pretrained Amharic Retrieval Models** (RoBERTa-Base, RoBERTa-Medium, BERT-Medium, ColBERT-AM)
 -  **Hugging Face model & dataset links for easy access**